1 April 202610 min read

 If you are unsure about your eligibility, contact the RACGP training team or your preferred Regional Training Organisation (RTO) directly.
 They can advise on edge cases such as part-time internship completion or overseas-trained doctor pathways.

-Booking windows are short — typically opening just one week before the first test date in each window.
+Booking windows are short, typically opening about a week before the first test date in each window.
 Set calendar reminders so you do not miss your preferred sitting.
-Places can fill quickly, particularly for the May window which is the most popular among candidates.
+For 2027 entry, main-intake applicants must book a May 2026 slot (booking window 13–20 May); second-intake applicants book an August 2026 slot.
+Slots fill quickly across the May window in particular.

 Which sitting should you choose?